EELE14/eele-vscode-extension/README.md

 # EELE — VS Code Syntax Highlighting Extension

-This is a minimal, production-ready VS Code extension that adds **syntax highlighting** for your custom language **EELE** (files ending with `.eele`).
+This is a minimal, production-ready VS Code extension that adds **syntax highlighting** for my custom language **EELE** (files ending with `.eele`).
 It uses a **TextMate grammar** and follows the language design you provided (keywords, built-ins, comments, strings, numbers, regex, emojis, events, etc.).

 > Quick start: Open this folder in VS Code and press **F5** to launch the Extension Development Host.
 Open any `*.eele` file to see highlighting.